Johnny Brooks: Brentford

 Brooks signed for Chelsea's West London neighbours Brentford in September 1961 in a £5,000 deal.
 He made 38 league appearances and scored 10 goals over the course of a disastrous 1961–62 season in the Third Division, with a 23rd-place finish relegating the Bees to the Fourth Division for the 1962–63 season.
 In the Fourth Division, Brooks was the playmaker and inspired Brentford to the title, making 39 appearances, scoring 22 goals and winning the first club silverware of his career.
 He missed the final few games of the season after suffering a torn groin and his fitness troubles continued into the 1963–64 season, in which he scored four goals in six games before leaving the club.
 Brooks made 92 appearances and scored over 40 goals during his time at Griffin Park.
 Looking back in 2005, Brooks revealed "in many ways the two years I spent at Brentford were my happiest in the game".

 Crystal Palace

 Brooks joined Third Division club Crystal Palace in January 1964.
 He made just seven appearances for the club before departing at the end of the 1963–64 season, after the club's promotion to the Second Division was confirmed.

 Toronto City

 Brooks spurned the interest of Lincoln City and Aldershot and travelled to Canada in May 1964, to sign for Eastern Canada Professional Soccer League club Toronto City.
 Among his teammates at the club were Tony Book, Ted Purdon, Norman Sykes and player-manager Malcolm Allison.

-Non-League football
+Stevenage Town

 Brooks returned to the UK in September 1964 and signed for Southern League club Stevenage Town, managed by George Curtis.
-He later moved within the league to join Cambridge City.
+In four seasons at Broadhall Way, he made more than 200 appearances and scored more than 50 goals.
+In addition to being part of two Hitchin Centenary Cup-winning squads, Brooks was part of the 1966–67 squad that achieved promotion from the First Division to the Premier Division.